Zondax/izari-filecoin/README.md

 - NodeJS >= 16.0.0
 - Native BigInt support (or global polyfill)

+**Notes**
+- Izari-Filecoin is not using native BigInt implementation internally.
+However, some dependencies are, and that is why it is required.
+One of them is `cborg`, which is used by `@ipld/dag-cbor`.

 ### React
 - In order to use this package in browsers (like react, react-native, etc), some modules need to be polyfill (like Buffer, stream, etc).
 Most projects use webpack to bundle JS code.
 If your project uses it, please refer to [this](https://webpack.js.org/configuration/resolve/#resolvefallback) doc in order to configure it correctly.